Md-Mursaleen/EcoScan-app/README.md

 ## 🌐 Deployment

 The frontend (mobile app) APK has been built and shared for review.
-**However, please note:** The backend is currently not deployed and frontend uses a local network (LAN) IP address for API calls (e.g., `http://192.168.x.x:8000`).
-As a result, the app's core features (e.g., image scanning, carbon scoring analysis) will not function unless the backend is also running locally on the same network.
+Backend is currently deployed on Render.
+The mobile app has been updated to use this deployed backend, so all core features (e.g., image scanning, carbon scoring analysis) are fully functional without needing to run the backend locally.

 ### 🔧 To run the backend locally: